williamsca/empirical-io/Mortimer HW/discussion-mortimer-2007.md

 # Class Discussion of Mortimer (2007)

+## Estimation FAQ
+Will a consumer with a high marginal utility of income $\alpha_i$ be more likely to purchase or rent?
+> Rent

+Why is it useful to include so many free parameters in (2) for this industry?
+> Many of a product’s important attributes, such as the quality of a star’s acting, may be unobservable.

+What is the interpretation of the $\xi_{r,m,j}$ is (2)?
+> The unobserved quality of a use of title $j$ in market $m$ in format $j$.
+For example, a rental of title $j$ may be more valuable in market $m$ because of unobservable promotions or community events.

+Should we worry about endogeneity?
+What are plausible sources of endogeneity here?
+>

+## Standard Questions

 What is the research question?

 > Are studio pricing strategies for DVDs and VHS tapes consistent with indirect price discrimination?
 What are the consumer welfare implications?